-Using a cheese grater, grate bars of dove soap into a large bowl.
-It took me about 20 minutes to grate two bars while watching TV.
+Step One: Use a cheese grater to grate bars of dove soap into a large bowl.
+It took me about 20 minutes to complete the two bars while watching TV.

-Bring water to a simmer.
-Be sure to use a rather large pot (Mine was 8qts and I had no issues).
+Step Two: Bring water to a simmer.
+Be sure to use a rather large pot over medium heat.

 Here’s a picture of how thick the consistency of the DIY body wash is!
 Pretty close to the “real thing!”

 I actually let mine sit for four hours, but it was almost too thick to pour.
 So, I recommend just bottling it up after the first two hours.
 It will continue to thicken once it’s in the bottles.
 I used a rinsed shampoo bottle and a mason jar to store mine.
 The mason jar was a HUGE mistake since I couldn’t get the soap out because it thickened so much.
 So definitely go with squeezable plastic containers!

 In total, this makes about 28 ounces, which is 4 ounces more than a typical bottle of Dove Body Wash.

 And now, it’s time for the true test, the cost breakdown:

 - 4-pack of Dove bars (Used 1/2 package, so this cost is for two bars): $2.50